 👉 Which chapters make sense?

-Why simplicity is often the better path
+Why simplicity is often the better way

 The most important step: Just start